Marcus Rashford

-Marcus Rashford (born 31 October 1997) is an English professional footballer who plays as a forward for club Barcelona, on loan from club Manchester United, and the England national team.
+Marcus Rashford (born 31 October 1997) is an English professional footballer who plays as a forward for club Manchester United and the England national team.

 A product of the Manchester United youth system, Rashford joined the club at the age of seven.
 Eighteen-year-old Rashford scored two goals on both his first-team and European debut against Midtjylland in the UEFA Europa League in February 2016 and his Premier League debut against Arsenal three days later.
 He also scored in his first Manchester derby, as well as on his EFL Cup and UEFA Champions League debuts.
-With United, Rashford has won two FA Cups, two EFL Cups, the FA Community Shield and the UEFA Europa League.
+With United, Rashford has won two FA Cups, two EFL Cups, the FA Community Shield, and the UEFA Europa League.
+He was loaned to Aston Villa in 2025, then Barcelona.
+With Barcelona, he won the 2025–26 La Liga title.

 Rashford scored on his England debut in May 2016, becoming the youngest English player to score in his first senior international match.
 He has since appeared at two UEFA European Championships: 2016, where he was the tournament's youngest player, and 2020, where he appeared in the final as England finished runners-up to Italy.
-He has also represented England at the 2018 and 2022 FIFA World Cup.
+He was also a member of the England squad at the 2018, 2022, and 2026 FIFA World Cups.

 Rashford has been praised for using his platform to be a political activist and philanthropist to drive societal change.
-He is a campaigner against racism, homelessness and child hunger in the United Kingdom.
+He is a campaigner against racism, homelessness, and child hunger in the United Kingdom.
 He has been recognised for his efforts by organisations both within and outside of sport, and was the subject of a mural in Withington.

 Early life

 Marcus Rashford was born on 31 October 1997 in Manchester, and raised in the Fallowfield, Withington, and Wythenshawe areas of the city.
-He is of paternal Jamaican descent, and maternal Kittitian descent, with his grandmother born on the West Indies island of Saint Kitts.
+His father is from Jamaica, and his mother of Kittitian descent, with his grandmother born on the West Indies island of Saint Kitts.
 Rashford comes from a working class family; his mother is Melanie Maynard, a single parent who worked multiple jobs, sometimes skipping meals to ensure her children had enough to eat.
 Rashford has four older siblings: two brothers, Dwaine Maynard and Dane Rashford, both of whom went on to represent him professionally, and two sisters, Chantelle and Claire.
 He is a cousin of footballer Lois Maynard, who plays as a midfielder for Radcliffe.

 A childhood supporter of his local football club Manchester United, Rashford grew up in a family divided in their support of United and local rivals Manchester City.
 Rashford attended Ashton-on-Mersey School, where United have sent their academy players since 1998, close to their Carrington training ground; he studied for a Business and Technology Education Council (BTEC) National Diploma in Sport.